From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 Yes, traditional SEO fundamentals (query relevance, domain authority, technical SEO) remain important for the retrieval stage.
 However, they're not enough for citations.
 You need to optimize for both retrieval (traditional SEO) and citation (Content-Answer Fit and structure).

-Ready to Optimize for ChatGPT?
+Ready to Optimize Your ChatGPT Ranking Factors?

 Try Sellm ChatGPT Tracker